m104ngc4594/pwgen/README.md

 pwgen generates a total of 60 passwords based on a set of rules, which by default include all uppercase characters, lowercase characters, numbers, symbols, and each password has 20 length.

-pwgen is derived from the gopass command which does not meet my needs for generated password strength, so for security reasons I developed my own pwgen.
+pwgen is derived from the gopass command which does not meet my needs for exclude some characters from password, so I developed my own pwgen.

 ## How to Install